lisrizo/Google-Data-Analytics-Capstone-Project---Video-Game-Sales/README.md

 Thank you and I home you enjoy my project!

 SCENARIO
-I am working as a junior data analyst at a small video game startup company, Gameo.
+I am working as a junior data analyst at a small video game startup company, Gameoas.
 They are looking to create and release a new game and want to know what type of game would have the best chance of success in the market.

 1: ASK

 1.0 Background
-Gameo is a small yet up and coming video game company looking to expand their current portfolio of games.
+Gameoas is a small yet up and coming video game company looking to expand their current portfolio of games.
 They are looking to target a genre that is high in popularity in order to generate more sales.
-Gameo’s VP of Sales is looking to compare the sales per genre over the past 20 years to see trends of popular games.
+Gameoas’s VP of Sales is looking to compare the sales per genre over the past 20 years to see trends of popular games.

 1.2 Business Task - to Identify which video game genres have been the most popular and sold the most copies between the years 2000 - 2020.